MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 - This one has compute power, rest snow familty is sotrage,data etc.
 - Physically move data in/out of aws.They are also good for in extreme climate conditions.You can perform your operations and shift your data.Can run edge computing.

+>Quiz Compute

+> 21/26 == 81% Correct

+## Services - Database
+`aws database images`
+### AWS-RDS(Relational DB Service)
+- When we have our own db, we need to do several tasks ourselves and keep db administrator for it.
+- RDS is managed,scalable solution for running relational db in aws.RDS will manage security, durability etc according to your instruction.
+- Various DB Engines are supported like MySQL,PostgreSQL,MariaDB,Oracle,SQL Server.
+- Instance type for rds
+    - General Purpose : Perfectly balanced for price and performance.
+    - Memory Optimized : To Handle large amount of data.
+- Different Instance Types
+    - Single AZs : data will be lost, if az goes down.Good for staging and dev environment.
+    - Multi AZ-Instance : Automatic backup in other az,secure.
+    `imnage here`
+    - Read Replicas : Basically load balance read operations to various place, data is copied to two instance, write is in only one.read from either.`image here`
+        - at least for read it is active-active both instances.
+        - during dissater recovery, read replica can be made standlaone db.
+    - Multi-AZ Cluster
+        - have data in other regions
+        `image here`
+    - Blue-Green Deployment
+        - Two alternate DBs Cluster can make another Db main after checking the updates etc.
+        `image`
+- Multi AZs have additional cost,rds manages data consistency across instances,multi az have read in other azs too.
+- Storage types, general purpose, IOPS SSD(Best for production), magnetic(old, redundant).
+- RDS Configuration/Features
+    - DB Parameter Group : Contains engine version,settings, perforamnce, reosurce allocations
+    - DB Options Groups : Encryptions,
+    - Subnet Groups,Security Groups,Db Snapshots(data backup can be automatic), Parameter Store,insigts,monitoring, audit and log data,ssl and encryptions
+- Backup upto last five minutes either automatic or manual.

+#### RDS Aurora and Aurora Serverless
+- Designed to perform low cost high performance.
+- Full combatibility with mysql,postgresql.5x throughput mysql, 3x postgressql.
+- Traditional DB when have high data, gets troubled in update, copying data etc.
+- So compute and storage decoupled is best fro scalibility, availabolity, durability.
+`why rds image/architecture`
+- Several qualities, size copy of data across azs.

+`another image of aurora`

+- Two Types
+    - Provisioned : pre configured capacity, scale up is manual, is aurora global
+    - Serverless : on demand scaling, useful for variable and unpredictable workload, aurora globa v2 only
+        - Aurora global meaning on primary db cluster and upto 5 different read cluster in different aws regions.
+ - Measure quantiry ACU(Aurora capacity unit), 1 unit = 2GB.Min to take is 0.5
+ `aurora v1 and v2,`
+ - v2 is now used mainly.
+ - Have integraton with various aws services like s3, lambda, cloudwatch, redshift, etc.

+ #### RDS Proxy
+ - Aplications will open a number of connections to RDS, and if you have many instances/ servers running requiring connection to rds, there will be lot of connections.
+ - RDS proxy will have a pool of connections and applications will hit rds proxy for query and rds proxy will reuse those connections for query.
+ - RDS proxy is fully managed, fully compatiable with various engines of rds.Application can be on ec2, ecs,eks, lambda.

+>>>>>>>> why need rds proxy image

+### RedShift
+- It is data warehouse(acquire data from various data sources db, logs, monitoring ,historical data)
+- It is fully managed petabyte scale data warehouse service of aws.It is realtional and based on postgresql, but noat at all same.Columnar sotrage.Parallel processing.Two nodes in cluster, leader and owrker, we connect with leader.
+>>>>>> redshift architecture image

+#### Redshift Serverless
+- In case of normal one, we get assigned compoute capability which is not regular, so we have to bear cost for it as well.
+- So we have serverless option,capacity gets automatically up or down.RPU hours is the unit for capacity utilizations.

+### DynamoDB
+- Solved problem of scalibilty in NoSQL type databases.
+- Managed service so aws manage underlying architecture.
+- No need to have defined and fix no of attributes like relational dbs.
+- Components
+    - Tables : Similar to rdbms(user)
+    - Items : Entry within your tables, (user1,user2)
+    - Attributes : Property of your item.(userName etc)
+    - Each item in table will have a attribute as primary key, to distinguish between others.
+    - Primary Key
+        - Simple : have one attribute as primary key.
+        - Composite : two attribute,partioion key(which server data present), sort key, in combination is unique eg : singerName, songName(both make it unique)
+        >>>>>composite key image
+    - Secondary index(another attribute on which you can query )
+        - eg singerName,SongNAme is composite key, genre and albumtitle can be seconday index so you can query onto it.
+        >>>> image secoday inmdex
+        - Global S.I.
+        - Local S.I.
+- DynamoDB Streams
+    - Any change in dynamoDb appears as a record in Streams.
+    - Contains table data and metadata, 24 hours life.
+    - Can attach to lambda as well.
+- Table Class
+    - Each table is either of the two, seconday index will have same type class
+    - Standard Access(Good for general purpose)
+    - Standard infrequent Access(Storage is main)
+- Support both key-Value, Documnet data models.serveless.
+- Global tables active-active, both read and write from here.
+- integrate with several services.

+- Secondary Index

+    - Global Secondary Index (GSI): Allows querying on any attribute, not just the primary key.

+    - Local Secondary Index (LSI): Must be created at the time of the table creation and allows additional query flexibility for items with the same partition key.

+#### DynamoDB Accelarator
+- Cache meant for dyanmoDb, if we can get result directly from DAX.So faster query resolution.

+### OpenSearch
+- Similar to ElasticSearch/Kibana, for logs etc monitoring.
+- Also have serverless offering, and opeserach integrations from logs etc producer service.HAs clusters called as Domain.
+- Can attach quicksight to visulize the data.

+### ElastiCache
+- Managed cached service.Have clusters.
+- Two types
+    - Redis
+    - MemCached
+- Add cache to RDS, have global quick access.

+### MemoryDB for Redis
+- db+elastiche = one, act as db, inMemory save data.

+### DocumentDB
+- mongoDB compatible service in aws, managed by aws, so no issue for scaling and managing structure for thi noSql.
+- Has fetature of global cluster, can have data in five different aws regions
+- Allows for read preferneces accordingly to your need.

+### Keyspaces
+- Apache cassandra managing aws service.
+- On-demand or provisioned type.
+- Multi region keyspace for replication across tregions so have global read write, active - active.

+### Neptune
+- Graph database, when you want to identify relationship.Global distribution.Also have ML part.
+- Serverless option, high throughput option etc.

+### QLDB
+- Quantum Ledger db, in ledger data should not be changed, tradiotional db have this issue.
+- Record of transactions and transaction logs.
+- has a ds jpurnal type which has append only property.
+- Stores history as well.Financial transaction best usage.

+### TimeStream
+- Time based db, usage for iot devices like real time data.good integration b/wn analytics tools among other services.